video-dev/hls.js/docs/API.md

 ### `abrEwmaFastLive`

-(default: `3.0`)
+(default: `0.5`)

 Fast bitrate Exponential moving average half-life, used to compute average bitrate for Live streams.
 Half of the estimate is based on the last abrEwmaFastLive seconds of sample history.
-Each of the sample is weighted by the fragment loading duration.
+Each of the sample is weighted by the fragment duration.

 parameter should be a float greater than 0